hai-vr/documentation/docs/basis/avatar-customization/measure.md

 *Additional measurement types may be available in the future, such as Speed and Raycast.*

 Most measurement types can also calculate the rate of change over time, such as the Angle rate of change, or the Distance rate of change between two objects.

+The result will be written to the address of your choice by checking the corresponding checkbox in the *Output* section.

 ## Distance